bgopi23/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:warning: **Warning**

-You must either specify a specific exercise name or the `/all` prefix, but not both together.
+You must either specify a specific an exercise name or the `/all` prefix, but not both together.
 </div>

 Examples:

 * `fitdelete 1 n/burpees` - Deletes the exercise with name `burpees` from the 1st client.
 * `fitdelete 2 /all` - Deletes all exercise(s) from the 2nd client.
-* `fitdelete 2 /all /all` - Deletes all exercise(s) from the 2nd client.
 <hr>

 ### Adding a weight value to a client : `weight`